 The historic Inuyama Castle Town, leading to the national treasure Inuyama Castle, is a popular tourist spot just 30 minutes by train from Nagoya.
-The streets lined with traditional wooden townhouses are filled with souvenir shops, cafes, and food stalls, always bustling with tourists.
+The streets lined with traditional wooden townhouses are filled with souvenir shops, cafes, and street food stalls, always bustling with tourists.

 What is Inuyama Castle Town?

-The atmosphere is reminiscent of old post towns like Magome-juku and Tsumago-juku along the Nakasendo route.
+The atmosphere is reminiscent of old post towns like Magome-juku and Tsumago-juku along the Nakasendo trail.
 However, Inuyama Castle Town is easily accessible from Nagoya by train, making it perfect for a day trip.

 Access to Inuyama Castle Town